XelaRonnoc/employeeCreatorBackEnd/README.md

 ## Change logs

+### 06/06/2023 - Made adjustments to schema,
+- changed schema so that the date is now saved as LocalDate not Date to avoid time zone issues

 ### 05/06/2023 - added some basic tests
 - added smoketest and some bare bones tests to backend to ensure backend testing worked as expected